 In a third collage, Untitled (1979), a face appears—of the artist herself.
 Her face is shown half-painted on one side with stripes and the other in speckled gold.
 She is bordered by a hand-braided strap and a fabric print of grain on either side.
 If the flowers from the other works seem funereal, this one looks like a celebration of life, of becoming, of growth.

 Howard’s life-giving touch to collage naturally carries over into sculptural assemblage.
-Two of her works in the show, from the 80s and 90s, take a more reflective turn towards personal and social events.
+Two of her works in the show, from the 80s and 90s, take a more reflective turn toward personal and social events.
 In the work 3328 Royal Blue (1984) a composition with few elements is shown: a small staircase, a window, and an attached framed panel with another pair of windows—all in black.
 There are some faint traces of color, a little orange at the bottom, and a wash of blue swirling off on the right.

 The elements in this work illustrate the facade of a house, flattened out and in fragments.
-The distance between components on the black field gives rise to considerations of both space and time, and that a very real, personal memory is involved.
-Questions about this narrative offer the viewer a chance to dig deeper, to enter into the picture themselves, and search for “the meanings of things”.
+The distance between components on the black field gives rise to considerations of both space and time and that a very real, personal memory is involved.
+Questions about this narrative offer the viewer a chance to dig deeper, enter into the picture themselves, and search for “the meanings of things”.

 In the work Ten Little Children Standing in a line (One Got Shot, and Then There Were Nine) (1991), a very direct memory is referenced.
 The title of the work seems to say it all, yet the narrative created by the installation explains even more.
 On a pedestal, several hands made out of copper are placed upright.
 Installed on the wall behind it are hundreds of brass bullet casings protruding from the wall.
-On the wall to the side is an enlarged news clipping from 1976, showing the photo of a slain 13-year old Hector Pieterson—a South African schoolboy who was shot and killed during the Soweto uprising in South Africa.
+On the wall to the side is an enlarged news clipping from 1976, showing the photo of a slain 13-year-old Hector Pieterson—a South African schoolboy who was shot and killed during the Soweto uprising in South Africa.
 Nearly 20,000 students stood and protested at Soweto.
 Pieterson was one of just hundreds killed there.

-In examples of most recent work, Howard has created sculptures of model houses.
-These are composed of wood frames with the walls filled by glass bottles she collected.
-According to the gallery’s press release, these are a combine of Joseph Eichler’s modernist architecture and a model of slave quarters.
+In examples of her most recent work, Howard has created sculptures of model houses.
+These are composed of wood frames with the walls filled with glass bottles she collected.
+According to the gallery’s press release, these are a combination of Joseph Eichler’s modernist architecture and a model of slave quarters.
 Eichler was a Californian architect and real estate developer in the mid-1900s who designed and sold homes with a strict non-discrimination policy.
 His designs were often open and airy, with ample light allowed in through windows and skylights.
-The glass bottles in Howards’ models suggest that those once treated as slaves have a home to enter and bathe themselves in the light of their interiors.
+The glass bottles in Howard’s models suggest that those once treated as slaves have a home to enter and bathe themselves in the light of their interiors.
 The refractions of light from the bottles cause the entire dwelling space inside to glow.

 In a work from 2007, Volume I & II: The History of the United States with a few Parts Missing, Howard engages with the stories of those forced from overseas.
 According to the artist, the work took form by chance.
 She had been drilling random holes into books when she came across the history book The United States Since 1865.
-When she opened it up, she discovered that the holes surrounded the poem The New Colossus by Emma Lazarus, where she calls: “Give me your tired, your poor, Your huddled masses.”
+When she opened it up, she discovered that the holes surrounded the poem The New Colossus by Emma Lazarus, where she calls: “Give me your tired, your poor, Your huddled masses”

 The work is poignant for our present moment, a time when walls threaten our borders, families seeking refuge are imprisoned, and many seeking status are deported.
 After the Immigration Act of 1924—as pointed out by the book in Howard’s work—the doors were closed to newcomers.
 Just a hundred years later, the country today finds itself swimming in familiar waters.

 As the holes in Howard’s new book of history suggest, parts of the story are missing.
 There are narratives behind the surface pointing to things unseen.
 The stories are of individuals and communities with lifetimes of experience to be told.
-Their voices have not always been heard, the injustices they’ve faced have not been put into books, but in memory, they remain in truth.
+Their voices have not always been heard, and the injustices they’ve faced have not been put into books, but in memory, they remain in truth.
 As Howard reminds us, “just because you don’t see something doesn’t mean it doesn’t exist.”
-Her advice tells us there are things we need to look for and listen to—to acknowledge these stories, to memorialize them, and prove their value still promises victory over ignorance.
+Her advice tells us there are things we need to look for and listen to—to acknowledge these stories, memorialize them, and prove their value still promises victory over ignorance.